ahmedk002/turn-based-card-game/README.md

 * Major: Computer Science and Engineering

 ## Project Information
-*A turn-based card game where you navigate an overworld and defeat enemies.*
+A turn-based card game where you use your deck to defeat an enemy creature that is barring your way.
+You can summon creatures, buff their damage, heal them, and weaken the enemy creature's damage.
+You can also use spells to directly damage the enemy creature.
+You must defeat the creature to attain glorious victory!
+If all your creatures are defeated, you will be forced to retreat in ignominious defeat, and if you lose all your health, you will DIE!

 ## How to run it
 *IMPORTANT - Update this with information about how to build